The following options for improving water management were explored:

 There are good water savings to be made from reducing the flow rates of tapware - mainly due to lower water wastage.
 There doesn't seem to be significant purchase price increases for the more efficient tapware.

-The purchase cost information was provided by the JASMAX study carried out in 2013 as part of an investigation into the cost implications of having new houses environmentally assessed.
+The purchase cost information was provided by a JASMAX study carried out in 2013 as part of an investigation into the cost implications of having new houses environmentally assessed.

 4 star or better WELS toilets